Jeremy Maggs: Career

 After leaving Natal Technikon, Maggs embarked on his journalist career writing for publications such as: the Eastern Province Herald and Durban's Sunday Tribune.
 Maggs continues to write a weekly column for The Herald called 'Daze of My Life'.

 Maggs is best known for presenting Who Wants to Be a Millionaire?, which he did from 1999 to 2005.
 Maggs also became the presenter of Test the Nation and also hosted SABC3's weekly media and advertising show, Media Focus.

-His first foray into radio was with Radio 702 where he stayed for a decade and in the process, he became the station's news editor and a regular current affairs anchor - at one point in a spicily memorable breakfast show partnership with 702's Jenny Crwys-Williams – with a reputation as a tough interviewer.
-Maggs gained attention for breaking the story of the Assassination of Chris Hani and co-hosted a live rolling news programme on the Death of Princess Diana in 1997.
+His first foray into radio was with Radio 702 where he stayed for a decade and in the process, he became the station's news editor and a regular current affairs anchor - at one point in a memorable breakfast show partnership with 702's Jenny Crwys-Williams – with a reputation as a tough interviewer.
+Maggs gained attention for breaking the story of the Assassination of Chris Hani and co-hosted a live rolling news program on the death of Diana, Princess of Wales in 1997.
 After leaving 702, Maggs went to present the SABC2 breakfast show which he co-hosted with Nothemba Madumo.
 This show led him to present Media@SAfm and then to AM Live after the resignation of John Perlman.
-Maggs refers to the show as his "great joy".

 In August 2007, Maggs was announced to be the editor of a magazine called Mags which itself is about content relating to magazines.

 In February 2008, Maggs joined the e.Sat pay channel's 24-hour news programme as one of the co-anchors.
 In the process, he left AM Live in March 2008.
 Maggs hosted alongside Redi Direko until May 2009, when Nikiwe Bikitsha took her place.

 Maggs was also the editor of the Journal of Marketing which was the official publication of the Marketing Association of South Africa (MASA). l of Marketing.
 He was previously the advertising and media writer on the Financial Mail and had responsibility for the authoritative yearly industry review called Ad Focus.
 He now publishes his own hardcover review of the industry called The Annual and serves as editor-in-chief for the popular, revitalised version of the Journal of Marketing, The Redzone.